-On behalf of the Administration, Faculty and Staff, welcome to Baptist Health College Little Rock.
-BHCLR was established in 1920 and offers eight programs of study.
-Graduates from our programs are eligible to apply to sit for their respective professional entry examinations for licensure and certification.
-We are proud to have extremely competitive student retention, graduate board passage and job placement rates.
+On behalf of the faculty and staff, welcome to Baptist Health College Little Rock (BHCLR).

+BHCLR was established in 1921 and currently offers nine programs of study.
+Our program offerings are guided by the current talent needs within Baptist Health and the healthcare workforce community.

+Graduates from all nine of our programs are eligible to apply to sit for their respective professional entry examinations for licensure and certification.

-Our programs include education in patient care (practical nursing, registered nursing, occupational therapy assistant, nuclear medicine technology, radiography, sleep technology, and surgical technology) and laboratory roles (medical laboratory science).
+Our programs include education in patient care (patient care technician, practical nursing, registered nursing, occupational therapy assistant, nuclear medicine technology, radiography, sleep technology, and surgical technology) and laboratory roles (medical laboratory science).
 We offer certificate and diploma programs, two-year associate degrees and a number of baccalaureate degree programs in affiliation with partnering universities.

-In each of our programs, students receive extensive clinical experience that begins early in the educational process.
-We are proud to have the reputation of producing graduates equipped with rich clinical experiences.
+In each of our programs, students receive rich clinical experience that begins early in the educational process.